-1. An individual should have secured an employment/job offer before the Hong Kong visa application is submitted;
+1. An individual should have secured an employment/job offer before the visa application is submitted;

-2. An individual should possess unique qualifications and relevant working experience that are not readily available in Hong Kong in order to fulfill the Hong Kong Visa requirement.
+2. An individual should possess unique qualifications and relevant working experience that are not readily available in Hong Kong in order to fulfill the visa requirement.

 3. An individual should be placed in a management level job position and the salary offered should be met with market rate.